 It's a great time to get out on the trails and see various types of Florida's wildlife.
-For visitors wishing to see the natural diversity that O'Leno State Park offers, explore our multi-use trails through 18 different natural plant communities shared with adjacent River Rise Preserve State Park.
+Visitors who wish to see the natural diversity that O'Leno State Park offers can explore our multiuse trails through 18 different natural plant communities shared with adjacent River Rise Preserve State Park.

-With our large population of deer in the park please be mindful of the strong possibility of contact with ticks and other nuisance insects.
-The park sells tick repellant at the Ranger Station for your protection but be aware that this is ONLY to be applied to clothing, tents, and sleeping bags and NOT directly to skin.
+With our large population of deer in the park, please be mindful of the strong possibility of contact with ticks and other nuisance insects.
+The park sells tick repellent at the ranger station for your protection but be aware that this is to be applied only to clothing, tents and sleeping bags and not directly to skin.

 Please take the time to visit our nature center with its live animals, specimens, interpretive displays and reference books on North Central Florida wildlife and vegetation.
 It is open 10 a.m. to 2 p.m.
 Friday through Sunday and staffed with knowledgeable volunteers and staff to answer any questions you may have.

 We also have a small park museum that tells the story of the town of Leno, the Civilian Conservation Corps (CCC), the Works Progress Administration (WPA) and the park.
 Though not staffed, it is open daily from 9 a.m. until 3 p.m.